Aitia-IIOT/ah5-docs-java-spring/docs/api/primitives.md

 A string representation of an authentication method.
 Currently, only `PASSWORD` is supported.`

+## BlacklistReason

+A chain of UTF-8 characters with a maximum length of 1024.

 ## Boolean

 One out of `true` or `false`.